DanielThomas/groundhog/README.md

 * Proxy supports forward and reverse (gateway) configurations
 * Requests persisted in HAR format, using a high performance streaming writer
 * Lightweight capture for replay or full capture equivalent to browser developer tool HARs
-* Recording control available via simple REST API
+* Recording control via simple REST API
 * Include and exclude URI patterns from recording

 ### Replay